-Pareidolia, differs to apophenia in that it occurs when somebody may see a face or pattern in an object.
-However, people who experience Pareidolia, won't take this as a sign or to mean anything to support their own ideas and beliefs about a subject.
+Pareidolia differs from apophenia as - it occurs when somebody may see a face or pattern in an object.
+However, people who experience pareidolia won't take this as a sign or mean anything to support their own ideas and beliefs about a subject.

 What happens when Apophenia and Pareidolia are experienced at the same time?

-When Apophenia and Pareidolia are combined, one will have a heightened experience.
-For example, one may find an image of Jesus in a piece of toast (this is Pareidolia).
-However, if they then go on to take this as a sign that God is communicating with them, then this is apophenia.
+When apophenia and pareidolia are combined, one will have a heightened experience.
+For example, one may find an image of Jesus in a piece of toast (this is pareidolia).
+However, if they then take this as a sign that God is communicating with them, then this is called as apophenia.